-STATE OPERATING FUNDS FY 2010 THROUGH FY 2012
+STATE OPERATING FUNDS FY 2011 THROUGH FY 2013

 State Operating Funds is composed of the General Fund, State special revenue funds and debt service funds.
 The State Operating Funds perspective is primarily intended as a measure of State-financed spending.
+Similar to the General Fund, spending growth in State Operating Funds in recent years has also been limited.